joe-riley/readme-generator/README.md

 ## Installation and Usage
-Clone the application ``
+* Clone the application `git clone git@github.com:joe-riley/readme-generator.git` OR `git clone https://github.com/joe-riley/readme-generator.git`
-Run `node index.js` from the root of the project Answer the questions to fill in the README.
+* Run `node index.js` from the root of the project
+* Answer the questions to fill in the README.

 A SCREENSHOT OF A CLI APP TODO